carbon-design-system/carbon-icons/README.md

 </svg>
 ```

+**Note**: The icons are their original color by default. (see [REFERENCE PAGE](https://pages.github.ibm.com/Bluemix/bluemix-icons/)) but can be edited using CSS.

 In this usage, you style the SVG in CSS.
 Make sure to give it a width and height (default is 100% of parent).
 Some icons are colored while others are black by default.
 You can edit the fill to change this.
-See the [REFERENCE PAGE](https://pages.github.ibm.com/Bluemix/bluemix-icons/build/symbol/sprite.symbol.html) for a guide with what `xlink:href` to use.
+See the [REFERENCE PAGE](https://pages.github.ibm.com/Bluemix/bluemix-icons/) for a guide with what `xlink:href` to use.

 To edit these icons in CSS, *add your own class* to the `<svg>`.
 For example: